Last updated: 15 July 2026

 About the product

-• How are new IfATE standards and standard revisions handled?
+- How are new Skills England standards, versions and assessment-plan revisions handled?

 About the Growth and Skills Levy